XITASO/KoobooPiwikPlugin/README.md

 Using
 =====

-To start using Piwik, it must be included on in your page layout near the `</body>` html tag.
+To start using Piwik, it must be included in your page layout near the `</body>` html tag.
 Add this code:

 ```